 - RNFR: It is used to identify a file that needs to be renamed.
 It takes one argument i.e Old file name.

-for defining data attributes these commands has been used.
+for defining data attributes these commands have been used.
 It defines data attributes like type of file, the structure of data and the transmission modes.

 - STRU: It defines the organization of data.
 It takes three arguments.
-F for file, R for record, and P for page.
+F for file, R for the record, and P for the page.

 It is used for defining the port number for connection at the client-side.
 Port number can be assigned using one of fooling methods